EpicHigh/Epichigh/README.md

 # Prasit Tongpradit
 ## Hi there 👋

-**Good to see you**, I am an experienced Full Stack Engineer with a keen eye for design to help the growth of the Omise Labs team.
-My team will base in Thailand and Japan, building Omise Labs products, which will be used by corporate clients around the world.
-These enterprise services and solutions will vary from project to project but will primarily revolve around eWallets, payment solutions, and platforms.
-My job is implementing web pages by using React and services by using Phoenix (Elixir), and Golang.
-I know the multiple back-end languages and frameworks such as Flask (Python) and GraphQL (Apollo).
-There are some side projects about my skillset showcase checkout on my GitHub.
+**Good to see you**, Good to see you.
+I am an experienced Front-end engineer with a keen eye for design to help the OPN team grow.
+It's the part of Omise.
+My team will base in Thailand and Japan, building digital transformation products, which will be used by corporate clients worldwide.
+These enterprise services and solutions will vary from project to project but will primarily revolve around eWallets, payment solutions, developer portals, and platforms.
+My job is to implement web pages by using React and Vue.js and services by using Golang.
+I know the multiple back-end languages and frameworks such as Django (Python) Gin-Gonic (Golang) and NodeJS.
+My skillset mostly is based on client-side.

-- 🔭 I’m currently working on Omise Labs.
+- 🔭 I’m currently working on Omise.
 - 🌱 I’m currently learning to be Full Stack Developer.
-- ✍🏻 I'm currently writing [React](https://github.com/facebook/react), [Golang](https://github.com/golang/go), [Phoenix](https://github.com/phoenixframework/phoenix), and [Apollo](https://github.com/apollographql/apollo-client).
+- ✍🏻 I'm currently writing [React](https://github.com/facebook/react) and [Golang](https://github.com/golang/go)
 - 👯 I’m looking to collaborate on [th.javascript.info](https://github.com/javascript-tutorial/th.javascript.info).
 - 🤔 I’m looking for help with [th.javascript.info](https://github.com/javascript-tutorial/th.javascript.info).
-- 💬 Ask me about anything except my salary.
 - 📫 How to reach me via [LinkedIn](https://www.linkedin.com/in/prasit-tongpradit/).